Williams Hall (Miami University): Renovation grant

 In 1984, Miami University acquired a state-funded grant to renovate the mass communications department in Williams Hall.
 The $2.2–million grant was appropriated for renovations and additions to the building.
 The project involved adding and enlarging classrooms, accumulating more restrooms, and building internal and external accesses for the handicapped.
 This addition was needed for the increase in students and courses in the communication department since the opening of Williams Hall.

 After receiving this grant from the state, Miami University began making plans to complete the project by early 1986.
 At the same time that construction was happening on Williams Hall, Gaskill, Boyd, and Robertson halls were also being modernized, totaling a $6.5 million renovation.
 Williams Hall ended up using $3.1 million of this (including the $2.2 million grant) because of changes needed to meet stricter codes.

 In addition to enlarging classroom size, Miami also wanted to enhance Williams Hall to look more like a Miami building.
 They lowered the building to allow for entry at all floor levels.
 Due to the expansion, the parking lot around Williams was significantly reduced.
-Additionally, asbestos was removed from the building due to health reasons.
+Additionally, asbestos was removed from the building for health reasons.

 Construction was completed on Williams Hall in time for the 1988-89 school year.
 The communications department was moved into the building to accommodate the students and faculty in this field.
 The west side of the building was reserved for the housing of the WMUB studios.
 WMUB was not moved at the same time Williams Hall was re-opened.
 There were complications in wiring and installation of equipment that caused the postponement.
 Upon completion of Williams Hall, a dedication ceremony took place in 1989.
 All speakers at the ceremony were alumni of Miami’s mass communication department.